-- Talk to Your Butcher – Brisket Buying Guide
+- Talk to Your Butcher – Buying Beef Brisket

 Brisket is a mainstay of barbecue, and today, most people think of it in this context.
 However, many years ago, brisket meant something else.
 If you lived outside of the influence of Central Texas Barbecue, briskets that didn’t turn into pastrami, corned beef, or a Passover dinner were often ground up.